maxzheng/great-life-guide/README.md

    What is right for you might not be right for others as each person has different information, so it's important to respect other people's decisions and properly exchange information to reach consensus.

+Happiness is purely an internal state that you decide.
+As soon as external factors are in the equation, then happiness will depend on them and therefore it is no longer possible to achieve full happiness.
+There is no need to let external factors in as everyone can be happy by themselves by following the happiness steps, however it is definitely the right thing to do to help others become happy as well or resolve issues with others by teaching and using the steps.

 Being happy and doing great things are distinct goals, but both are necessary to sustain and achieve your full potential over a life time.
-Metaphorically, think of the steps for being happy as light from the sun that disperses in all directions from a happiness core, while the steps for doing great things is focusing all that light into a single point with high intensity on your goals.
+Metaphorically, think of the steps for being happy as light from the sun that disperses in all directions from a happiness core, while the steps for doing great things is focusing all that light into a single point with high intensity to complete your goals.
 With both set of steps, like the sun, you are self-sustaining and super powerful, therefore you can be happy while accomplishing anything you set your mind to and absolutely nothing can stop you.

 Easily remember the steps using the acronym **TPU LERN ABCD** from the first letter of each step.
 Each step should be done in order so the next step is easier to do.
 It takes time to master each step, but the results